eska-muc/dbvisualizer/README.md

 List of some features, which might be added in future:

-* Add a parameter to specify the path to an JDBC Driver (setting the CLASSPTH as an environment variable is a little bin inconvenient nowadays)
 * generate text reports of the database structure (for documentation purposes)
 * Create a Maven Plugin, so that the Documentation can be easily generated in the build process
 * Check, if [Smetana](https://github.com/plantuml/smetana) could be used as a direct library instead of the GraphViz standalone tools